Skip To Main Content

 Lipe received two awards in June 2024, the Lifetime Achievement Award from the College Sports Communicators (formerly CoSIDA) and the Roy Pickerill Distinguished Service Award from the Division II Sports Information Directors Association.

 A native of Latham, N.Y., Lipe resides in Waltham with his wife, Rosanne.
-They have one adult son, Brian, and one grandson.
+They have one adult son, Brian, and three grandsons.